Daniel-Krueger/daniel-krueger.github.io/_pages/about.md

 Whenever I do something, I will try to avoid doing something twice. at least if it can be automated in a feasible time frame.
 This can be something as simple as copying updated files from a dev server to a test server or creating a script for deploying a solution in different environments using a config file with settings for the specific environment.
 There’s just nothing more annoying and error prone than repeating oneself. :)

+If I find the time I'm always up for playing a complex board games like Eclipse, Gloomhaven and Terra Mystica.
+Which is far less since my children have been born.